rizinorg/book/src/analysis/syscalls.md

 ...
 ```
 Syscalls detection is driven by `asm.os`, `asm.bits`, and `asm.arch`.
 Be sure
-to setup those configuration options accordingly.
+to set those configuration options accordingly.
 You can use `asl` command
 to check if syscalls' support is set up properly and as you expect.
 The command lists syscalls supported for your platform.
 ```